isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-malay-muslim-weddings-keeping-up-with-the-times.md

 [^30]: Muhammad Ariff Ahmad, 2007, p.
 248; Berinai di pelamin: Adat perkahwinan orang Melayu.
 (2006, March 5).
 Berita Harian, p.
 11. Retrieved from NewspaperSG.

-[^31]: The pulut pahar is a floral bouquet comprising a base of pulut kuning (yellow glutinous rice) adorned with the stalks of handmade flowers and hard boiled eggs.
-When the pulut kuning is absent, the arrangement is known as bunga telur.
-The pulut pahar, which is distributed to those attending the tepung tawar ceremony, is not to be confused with the bunga telur given to all guests at the wedding reception.
-In the past, half of the bunga pahar or bunga telur would be given to the mak andam (makeup artist-cum-lady-in-waiting).
+[^31]: The *pulut pahar* is a floral bouquet comprising a base of *pulut kuning* (yellow glutinous rice) adorned with the stalks of handmade flowers and hard boiled eggs.
+When the *pulut kuning* is absent, the arrangement is known as *bunga telur*.
+The *pulut pahar*, which is distributed to those attending the *tepung tawar* ceremony, is not to be confused with the *bunga telur* given to all guests at the wedding reception.
+In the past, half of the *bunga pahar* or *bunga telur* would be given to the *mak andam* (makeup artist-cum-lady-in-waiting).
 See Muhammad Ariff Ahmad, 2007, pp. 275–276.

 [^32]: Muhammad Ariff Ahmad, 2007, pp. 276–277; Amran Kasimin.
-(2002).
-Perkahwinan Melayu (pp. 49–52).
+(2002). *Perkahwinan Melayu* (pp. 49–52).
 Kuala Lumpur: Dewan Bahasa dan Pustaka.
 (Call no.: R q392.509595 AMR-[CUS])

 [^33]: Advisory on kuda kepang performances.
-(2019, July 25).
-Office of the Mufti.
+(2019, July 25). *Office of the Mufti*.
 Retrieved from Majlis Ugama Islam Singapura website; ‘Kuda kepang’ against Islam: Muis.
-(1979, June 14).
-The Straits Times, p.
+(1979, June 14). *The Straits Times*, p.
 12. Retrieved from NewspaperSG.

 [^34]: Fatimah Abdullah.
 (2009).
 Dari halaman rumah ke Dewan Merak Kayangan: Upacara perkahwinan Melayu bandar. *SARI: Jurnal Alam dan Tamadun Melayu, 27*, 97–107.
 Retrieved from UKM Journal Article Repository website; Mohd Khairuddin Mohd Sallehuddin & Mohamad Fauzi Sukimi.
 (2016).
 Impian dan realiti majlis perkahwinan orang Melayu masakini: Kajian kes di pinggir bandar Kuala Lumpur. *Geografia: Malaysian Journal of Society and Space, 12* (7), 1–12.
 Retrieved from UKM Journal Article Repository website.